RENCI/pds-release/README.md

 the tag should be from envrionment variable <submodule>_TAG

-for all the repos that your repo depends on, add them as submodules of your repo
+for all the images that your repo depends on, you can either specify an image with in a remote repo or you can add them as submodules of your repo to utilized the automatic tag discovery mechanism

-for each submodule <a>, the image name should be the same as the submodule dir name

-the tag should be from envrionment variable <submodule>_<a>_TAG
+for each submodule <a>, the image name should be the same as the submodule dir name and the tag should be from envrionment variable <submodule>_<a>_TAG

 all the tag has `-` replaced by `_`

-##
+## send a pull request

 send a pull request when you release a new version of your repo

 # step-by-step to add a module
 1. create <my-plugin> repo on pd